project-image

 Update: Files Sent to Printing Press

-about 8 years ago – Mon, May 02, 2016 at 09:58:23 PM
+over 8 years ago – Mon, May 02, 2016 at 09:58:23 PM

 Hello Defenders of Soma backers!
 I wanted to let you all know that the files have been sent to the printing press (in China).
 They'll need to ok the files, then create the plastic tray that goes inside the game box, source wooden cubes and pill jars, make die-cuts for the coins, run off some proofs and mail them to me, then find a slot in their printing schedule for printing the game.
 THEN we begin the long process of waiting for the shipment to leave the docks in China, travel by boat, sit on the docks in the US, go through customs, and then finally get delivered to the TopatoCo warehouse in Massachusetts, where fulfillment will start.